Glossary

 T

-Trajectory The path of an object through space over time.
-In RoboX data, trajectories show how collectors moved through environments.
+Trajectory - The path of an object through space over time.
+In RoboX data, trajectories show how contributors moved through environments during recording.

 V